Are you doing keto all wrong? Discover the Top 10 Keto Mistakes (And How to Fix Them)?

 Just remember to update your stats regularly throughout your keto diet as your body composition may change which will require you to adjust your macro intakes.

 Keeping hydrated at all times is important so that your body can function optimally.
 It is especially important for flushing your system clear of toxins released while adapting to a healthier diet and will help prevent the keto flu.

-To keep things interesting, try adding some lemon slices into your water for flavour, make a jug of iced herbal tea. or add an electrolyte supplement mix.
-Another great way which will help ward off the dreaded keto flu!
+To keep things interesting, try adding some lemon slices into your water for flavor, make a jug of iced herbal tea. or add an electrolyte supplement mix.
+Another great way that will help ward off the dreaded keto flu!